Bartholomey/the_lake_redoubt/julija/07_chapter_seven.md

 *S. S. wants to know if Julija is afraid that she would be forgotten if I wrested away her sun.*

-My reply: “No, Julija is not afraid.
+Me: “No, Julija is not afraid.
 She is not afraid because she does not care.
 She is care-free like a little child.
 And yet ... she still suffers with me.
 If I could, I would get rid of her, but I need her to see beauty.
 She insults me; probably because she doesn’t want to be (with) me.
 She does not care about the Redoubt and the other things.
 She absolutely cannot vanish into me, as the sun she had stolen from me, magnifying it ninety-nine-fold, would kill me.

 We talked about her extensively one week ago.
 I don’t want to think about her too much; she’s embarrassing.”